diogo464/wgtun/README.md

 ## How to use wgtun

 On the client run `wgtun client --server example.com:51820`.
-This will bind socket on localhost and forward any UDP packets over TCP to the server.
+This will bind a socket on localhost and forward any UDP packets over TCP to the server.
 The WireGuard configuration on the client has to be modified to use `localhost:51820` as the endpoint.

 On the server, or any machine that can reach the server, run `wgtun server --target localhost:51820` where `localhost:51820` is where the WireGuard server is listening.